cloudflare/pint/docs/checks/rule/dependency.md

 because the small lag is usually acceptable.

 Each group is evaluated independently with no guaranteed execution order.
-During evaluation, recording rules write results to a transaction that is committed to TSDB at the end of the group run.
-Queries within the same group can see uncommitted results from earlier rules in that group, but queries in other groups can only see values that have been committed to TSDB.
+Rules inside the same group run sequentially by default.
+As soon as a rule finishes evaluating, its samples are committed to the TSDB.
+This means later rules in the same group will see freshly written data from earlier rules.

-In practice, if recording rule B depends on recording rule A, they should be in the same group.
-Otherwise, B will see a stale value of A from the previous evaluation cycle, adding up to one evaluation interval of lag.
+If recording rule B depends on recording rule A but they are in different groups, B will see a stale value of A from the previous evaluation cycle, adding up to one evaluation interval of lag.
+This happens because both groups run at fixed intervals but start at different times.

 Example: